seanzhangkx8/ConvoKit/doc/source/chromium.rst

 A collection of almost 1.5 million comments posted by developers reviewing proposed code changes in the Chromium project.

-**Contributed by:** Benjamin S. Meyers (bsm9339@rit.edu)
+Contributed by: Benjamin S. Meyers (bsm9339@rit.edu)

-**Please cite:** Benjamin S. Meyers, Nuthan Munaiah, Emily Prud'hommeaux, Andrew Meneely, Cecilia O. Alm, Josephine Wolff, and Pradeep Murukannaiah. **A Dataset for Identifying Actionable Feedback in Collaborative Software Development.** Proceedings of the 2018 Meeting for the Association for Computational Linguistics (ACL).
+Distributed together with: Benjamin S. Meyers, Nuthan Munaiah, Emily Prud'hommeaux, Andrew Meneely, Cecilia O. Alm, Josephine Wolff, and Pradeep Murukannaiah. **A Dataset for Identifying Actionable Feedback in Collaborative Software Development.** Proceedings of the 2018 Meeting for the Association for Computational Linguistics (ACL).
 Melbourne, Australia. http://www.aclweb.org/anthology/P18-2021

 A full description of the dataset can be found `here <https://zenodo.org/record/2590548>`_.